yoctoproject/poky/documentation/contributor-guide/recipe-style-guide.rst

    and ``-nativesdk`` ones, whenever possible.
 This avoids having to maintain multiple recipe files at the same time.

+-  Recipes should have tasks which are idempotent, i.e. that executing a given task multiple times shouldn't change the end result.
+The build environment is built upon this assumption and breaking it can cause obscure build failures.

+-  For idempotence when modifying files in tasks, it is usually best to:

+   - copy a file ``X`` to ``X.orig`` (only if it doesn't exist already)
+   - then, copy ``X.orig`` back to ``X``,
+   - and, finally, modify ``X``.

+   This ensures if rerun the task always has the same end result and the original file can be preserved to reuse.
+It also guards against an interrupted build corrupting the file.

 Patch Upstream Status
 =====================